-This series of articles belongs to a biography I am writing of Choje Lama Wangchuk Topden.
+This series of articles belongs to an ongoing biography of Choje Lama Wangchuk Topden.
 Formally, “Choje Lama” is a rare title bestowed upon him by His Holiness the Karmapa, and he has been given the task of realizing Ven.
 Khenchen Thrangu Rinpoche’s vision for the monastic community of the Vajrayana Kagyu school.
 It is perhaps inevitable that he is better known to some as the nephew of Thrangu Rinpoche.
 Such an illustrious master needs no introduction in a series about someone else.
 This story is about Choje Lama alone, told on his terms as a Buddhist leader.

 This biography has been envisioned as an ongoing series, written at the conclusion of many interviews I held with Choje Lama from November 2021 onwards.
 It has modest goals.
 After all, Choje Lama is still young by any standards (and especially by the standards of Buddhist leaders).
 Choje Lama has indicated to me his wish that I produce an accurate and engaging account of how he has pursued his religious vocation, and how he has responded to outside events beyond his control by demonstrating his leadership and empathy for his community.